Ling-Lang/Tetric/Readme.md

-# Tetris written in C for learning the language in preparation for the 42 school.
+# Tetris written in C for learning the language in preparation for the 42.